 Lance Wade’s practice focuses on criminal defense, government and internal investigations, and high-stakes civil litigation.
 He has guided corporations, senior corporate executives, and public officials through intense government investigations and prosecutions.
-Lance has represented and counseled current and former CEOs of some of the world’s largest corporations (two in the Fortune 25; three more in Fortune 500), chief executives of several private companies, senior government officials, and candidates for high office.
+Lance has represented and counseled current and former CEOs of some of the world’s largest corporations (two in the Fortune 25; three more in Fortune 500), chief executives of numerous private companies, senior government officials, and candidates for high office.
 His corporate clients have included numerous Fortune 500 public companies, large private companies, pension funds, and audit and law firms.

-Lance’s cases have involved a wide array of substantive allegations – including securities fraud, mail and wire fraud, antitrust crimes, insider trading, insurance fraud, bank fraud, money laundering, public corruption, embezzlement, tax fraud, false claims, Foreign Corrupt Practices Act (FCPA) violations, health care fraud, environmental crimes, and numerous other civil violations.
+Lance’s cases have involved a wide array of substantive allegations – including securities fraud, mail and wire fraud, antitrust crimes, insider trading, insurance fraud, bank fraud, money laundering, public corruption, cyber crimes, embezzlement, tax fraud, false claims, Foreign Corrupt Practices Act (FCPA) violations, health care fraud, environmental crimes, and numerous other civil violations.

 Lance has represented clients in trial and on appeal, and before an array of investigating authorities, including:

 - United States Attorneys’ offices in 20 different districts

 - Department of Justice divisions and branches, including Antitrust, Criminal Fraud, Civil Fraud, Public Integrity, and Environmental and Natural Resources

 - Federal Trade Commission (FTC)

 - Consumer Financial Protection Bureau (CFPB)

 - Federal Inspectors General offices for numerous agencies